Mitchellpkt/infinite_adversarial_langtons_ant/README.md

-If the adversary provides a board or board generating procedure with finite support (only a finite number of tiles in the non-default state) then the [Cohen-Kong Theorem](https://lucasschuermann.com/writing/langtons-ant) ensures the ant’s eventual trajectory will be unbounded and the an will always win.
+If the adversary provides a board or board generating procedure with finite support (only a finite number of tiles in the non-default state) then the [Cohen-Kong Theorem](https://lucasschuermann.com/writing/langtons-ant) ensures the ant’s eventual trajectory will be unbounded and the ant will always win.
 So the real question is how the dynamics unfold when the adversary provides a board with infinite support.

 I don’t think I’ve defined the adversary’s goals very well, mostly because I don’t have a great intuition for the